An NDISWC is valid for 5 years and can be used across Australia with any NDIS employer and in any NDIS role.

 To complete the online application, you'll need:

 - a MyServiceNSW Account

-- 4 original identity documents (not photocopies, photos or scans) such as:
+- 4 identity documents such as:

 - your employer's NDIS Quality and Safeguards Commission registration number or name.
 Your employer should provide you with this.